LAYAIraq/frontend-docs/docs/mixins/vue/tooltip-icon.md

 TooltipIcon
 ===============
-This component is to define variables for component tooltips
+This mixin is to define variables for component tooltips

 ## Structure